NOC-MDP/BarentsSeaTransects/docs/index.md

 Currently two models from CMEMS have been used as the source dataset for the transects.
 There are:

-- Arctic Multiyear BGC 002_005
+- Arctic AnalysisForecast PHY 002_001
   - Temperature
   - Salinty
-- Arctic Multiyear PHY_ICE 002_016
+- Arctic AnalysisForecast BGC 002_004
   - Chlorophyll

-The transect is 30 degrees East longitude running from 71 degrees North to 80 degrees North
+The transect is 30 degrees East longitude running from 69.5 degrees North to 80 degrees North for the year 2023

 ## Monthly plots for a single parameter
 Select the parameter at the top of the side bar, this will show a page with every monthly transect for that parameter